-In the LB2, we have divided an entire shared-memory space and proposed two queues to schedule threads in parallel for using the advantages of SMP computers, as described in section 2.
+In order to use the advantages of SMP computers, we have divided an entire sharedmemory space and proposed two queues to schedule threads in parallel.

-We let the LB2 heap some threads in the Protect Queue.
+We let the previous version of Lesser Bear heap some threads in the Protect Queue.
 While a virtual processor is holding a lock for dequeueing from the Waiver Queue, it adds as many threads as possible to its own Protect Queue.
-Therefore, a virtual processor does not have to use a lock operation so frequently.
-In addition to this, a queueing technique eliminates the need for a lock operation when enqueueing.
+Therefore, a virtual processor does not have to use the lock operation frequently.
+In addition to this, a queueing technique eliminates the need for lock operations when enqueueing.

 However in queueing operations, dequeueing occurs at the same frequency as enqueueing.
 When a virtual processor has no thread, it tries to obtain threads from the Waiver Queue that another virtual processor manages.
 Idle virtual processors could obtain threads from the Waiver Queue in parallel as far as they did not remove from same Waiver Queue.
-However, Waiver Queue is handled with a lock operation in the LB2, and virtual processors may serialize during dequeueing as shown in figure 4.
+However, Waiver Queue is handled with a lock operation in the previous version of Lesser Bear, and virtual processors may serialize during dequeueing as shown in figure 4.
 Lesser Bear uses semop system call to synchronize the virtual processors to maintain high portability.
 The more frequently the lock operation occurs, the more frequently the system call is called, thus it reduces the performance of Lesser Bear [10].